Experiential Explanations for Reinforcement Learning: Introduction

 Explanations need not only address agents' failures.
 The user's need for explanations can also arise when the agent makes an unexpected decision.
 Requests for explanations thus often manifest themselves as ``why-not'' questions referencing a counterfactual: ``why did not the agent make a different decision?''
 Explanations in sequential decision-making environments can help users update their mental models of the agent or identify how to change the environment so that the agent performs as expected.

 We propose a technique, {\bf Experiential Explanations}, in which deep RL agents generate explanations in response to on-demand, local, counterfactuals proposed by users.
-These explanations qualitatively contrast the agent's intended action trajectory with a trajectory proposed by the user, and specifically link agent behavior to environmental contexts.
+These explanations qualitatively contrast the agent's intended action trajectory with a trajectory proposed by the user and specifically link agent behavior to environmental contexts.
 The agent maintains a set of models---called {\bf influence predictors}---of how different sparse reward states influence the agent's state-action utilities and, thus, its policy.
 Influence predictors are trained alongside an RL policy with a specific focus on retaining details about the training experience.
 The influence models are ``outside the black box'', but provide information with which to interpret the agent's black-box policy in a human-understandable fashion.

 Consider the illustrative example in Figure \ref{fig:teaser} where the user observes the agent go down around the wall.
 The user expects the agent to go up, but the agent goes down instead.
 The user asks why the agent did not choose up, which appears to lead to a shorter route to the goal.
 One possible and correct explanation would be that the agent's estimated expected utility for the down action is higher than that for the up action.
 However, this is not information that a user can easily act upon.
-The alternative, experiential explanation, states that up will pass through a region that is in proximity to dangerous locations.
+The alternative, Experiential Explanation, states that up will pass through a region that is in proximity to dangerous locations.
 The user can update their understanding that the agent prefers to avoid stairs.
-The user can also understand how to take an explicit action to change the environment, such as blocking stairs.
+The user can also understand how to take an explicit action to change the environment, such as blocking stairs---an action a non-expert can take to influence agent behavior when they do not have the ability to directly change the agent.
 Our technique focuses on post-hoc, real-time explanations of agents operating in situ, instead of pre-explanation of agent plans~\cite{chakraborti2021emerging}, although the two are closely related.